MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 - An optional [AutoSuggestBox](auto-suggest-box.md) to allow for app-level search
 - An optional entry point for [app settings](../app-settings/app-settings-and-data.md).
 To hide the settings item, use the [IsSettingsVisible](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.navigationview#Windows_UI_Xaml_Controls_NavigationView_IsSettingsVisible) property
 - Free-form content in the pane’s footer, when added to the [PaneFooter](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.navigationview#Windows_UI_Xaml_Controls_NavigationView_PaneFooter) property

-The built-in navigation ("hamburger") button lets users open and close the pane.
-On larger app windows when the pane is open, you may choose to hide this button using the [IsPaneToggleButtonVisible](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.navigationview#Windows_UI_Xaml_Controls_NavigationView_IsPaneToggleButtonVisible) property.

 #### Visual style